 Why us?: ASBMB journals are committed to helping scientists disseminate their findings in the most efficient and effective way.
 We strive to keep review times short, provide useful feedback and promote contributions after publication.
 As always, our publications are free to any reader, increasing visibility and ensuring research equity.

 The Journal of Biological Chemistry focuses on science at the intersection of chemistry and biology, illuminating the mechanistic details of biological processes.

-All accepted manuscripts are available to the public for free on the day of acceptance.
-The average time from submission to first decision is 17 days for regular articles and shorter for accelerated communications.
+All accepted manuscripts are available to the public for free within 48 hours of acceptance.
+The average time from submission to first decision is 21 days for regular articles and shorter for JBC Communications.

 Explore JBC papers:

 - Editors’ Picks — the top-rated papers published in JBC accompanied by commentaries and author profiles.